Demre: History

 See Myra for details of the history and archaeology of the city of Myra (today's Demre) and the history of Saint Nicholas of Myra (Santa Claus).

 Myra was one of the most important cities in ancient Lycia.
 Coins have been found dating back to 300 BC, but logically the city must have been founded centuries earlier.
 The city thrived as part of the Roman Empire and many public buildings were built.

 In February 2021, Akdeniz University researchers led by Nevzat Çevik announced the discovery of dozens of 2,200-year-old terracotta sculptures with inscriptions in Myra.
+The figurines with partly preserved paint contained the appearances of men, women, cavalry, animals, some Greek deities and the names of artists.

 Archaeologists also revealed some material remains of the Hellenistic theater made of ceramic, bronze, lead, and silver.
-The figurines with partly preserved paint contained the appearances of men, women, cavalry, animals, some Greek deities and the names of artists.